Compiletest directives

 • needs-forced-clang-based-tests — test is ignored unless the environment variable RUSTBUILD_FORCE_CLANG_BASED_TESTS is set, which enables building clang alongside LLVM

-• This is only set in one CI job (x86_64-gnu-debug), which only runs a tiny subset of run-make tests.
+• This is only set in two CI jobs (x86_64-gnu-debug and aarch64-gnu-debug), which only runs a subset of run-make tests.
 Other tests with this directive will not run at all, which is usually not what you want.

 See also Debuginfo tests for directives for ignoring debuggers.